sbcodes/daidaddy/README.md

 To find the value of the CDP in Ether the MakerDao price oracle is used via the `Medianzer`.
 This price is then used to find quantify the value of the CDP in ETH as.

 ## Smart Contract
-Dai Daddy Consists of one main smart contract: `DaiDaddy.sol` which stores all buisness logic and acts as the escrow for the CDP's during the transfer.
+DAI daddy consists of one main smart contract: `DaiDaddy.sol` which stores all buisness logic and acts as the escrow for the CDP's during the transfer.
 This contract imports instances of the MakerDao `SaiTub.sol` and `Medianizer.sol` to get information on CDPs and current ether price.

 The provided migrations script deploys into a local test enviroment.
 All contracts have also been deployed to the kovan test net and can be found here: `0x130fa137765A189E2132C2AB06F8E2617414b424`